Barnegat Lighthouse State Park

-The lighthouse is closed because of COVID so I will have to wait in the future to climb the stairs which is noted for people who like to explore lighthouses but still you are able to admire the building from the outside.
+In 2020, the lighthouse is closed because of COVID so I will have to wait in the future to climb the stairs which is noted for people who like to explore lighthouses but still you are able to admire the building from the outside.

 The Barnegat Lighthouse on the inlet side

 There is a walking path through the bush areas of dunes.
 You need to keep yourself socially distanced at this time as you admire the trees and what is left at this point of the season of flowering plants.
 It was interesting to read how these species survive the ocean and salt air.
 It is amazing how these plants can survive the storms and how they keep the beach from eroding.

 The Maritime Forest Trail is a 1/5 mile long, self-guided loop through one of the last remnants of maritime forest in New Jersey.
 The forest, which is dominated by black cherry, sassafras, eastern red cedar and American Holly, which is an important resting and feeding area for migratory birds on their long journey to and from their breeding areas (Park Literature).